spockele/palila_gui/README.md

             text = <string>                     # -> Defines the question text.

     [[questionnaire]] (optional)        # -> SubSection defining the optional questionnaire of this experiment part.
                                         #   See the main questionnaire for syntax.
-Cannot select default for this one.
+Keyword 'default' is disabled.

 # ======================================================================================================================
 ```